paritytech/capi/Readme.md

 + import { chain } from "@capi/polkadot-dev"
 ```

-To run code that depends on a Capi devnet, use the `serve` command, followed by
+To run code that depends on a devnet, use the `serve` command, followed by a
-a `--` and your devnet-using command.
+"--" and your devnet-using command.
 In this case, we'll run the script
 (`main.js`) with Node.JS.

 ```sh